Last Updated on

 Caution should be taken when using round wire nails as they have been known to split wood.

-Very similar in shape to a cut floor brad, sprigs hold glass in window panes before putty can be applied.
+Very similar in shape to a cut floor brad, sprigs hold the glass in window panes before putty can be applied.

 17. Square Twisted